walterhiggins/ScriptCraft/src/docs/templates/ypgpm.md

 called `boolean` values &ndash; named after [George Boole][boole], a 19th Century Maths Professor at University College Cork.
 There are plenty more examples of boolean values in Minecraft.
-You can find out if it's raining in your minecraft world by typing the following statement ...
+You can find out if it's raining in your Minecraft world by typing the following statement ...

     /js self.world.hasStorm()